• Skip to primary navigation

 We lived right in the heart of the city, and for the first time in our lives attended a church that had no Amish/Mennonite culture.
 It was a bit scary!

 But it did not take long to find some friends that we enjoyed fellowshipping with.
 And God did an amazing amount of work in both of our hearts during our time there.
-Just setting us free from all the religion that had us bound for so many years.
+Just setting us free from religion that had us bound for so many years.

 The Head Covering